saad1969/MicrosoftLearning-AZ-500-Azure-Security/Instructions/Labs/Module_2/LAB_13_Secure Admin Access.md

 Your public key can be shared with anyone, but only you (or your local security infrastructure) should possess your private key.

+## Exercise 1: Deploy and connect to an Azure VM securely.

 ### Task 1: Create SSH keys with PuTTYgen